BELWARE-GmbH/Documentation-Website-MD/content/en-us/_index.md

     cards:
       - subtitle:
         subtitlePosition: center
-        image: images/appsbanner.png
+        image: images/connector365banner.png
         color: "#000000"
-        description: In the Connector 365 Apps section you will find the documentation for our solutions from BC 15 onPrem, as well as SaaS.
+        description: In the Connector 365 section you will find the documentation for our solutions from BC 15 onPrem, as well as SaaS.
         button:
-          name: To our Apps
+          name: To Connector 365
           link: apps
           size: large
           target: _blank